Depositing and Reporting Withheld Taxes: Colorado

 - Colorado employers must file an annual reconciliation report by January 31.
 See Annual Reconciliation Forms and Filing Deadlines.

 - Depending on the number of employees an employer has, Colorado employers must file either electronic or paper copies of Forms W-2, Wage and Tax Statement, with the state annually by January 31.
+Employers must also provide each employee with two copies of their Form W-2.
 See Form W-2 Reporting Requirements.

 - Penalties are imposed for failure to comply with the income tax depositing and filing requirements.
 See Penalties.